>

 useful the material is likely to be.
 Limit your reading to only the most

-important material and toss the rest.
+important material and delete the rest.

 Goals in Writing